NardJ/PyInterpreter/README.md

 # scriptInterpreter

 A simple script interpreter written in python.
 All tokens should be seperated by spaces, except for tokens within calculations.
-String values should be enclosed between double quotes (") and can be formatted with python3 f-formatting syntax ('f"The number is {nr}."')
+String values should be enclosed between double quotes (") and can be formatted with python3 f-formatting syntax, e.g. `f"The number is {nr}."`
-Calculations may contain python3 math functions e.g. '3+math.sin(math.pi/2)' Calculations and strings can be enclosed in parentheses '('
+Calculations may contain python3 math functions e.g. `a = 3+math.sin(math.pi/2)`.
+Calculations and strings can be enclosed in parentheses '(', ')'

 The script resembles javascript, however ';' in for statements are not allowed, for example:
 ~~~